Satellite Beach, Florida is a relatively new town by Florida standards.

 On January 28, 1986, most of our employees were gathered on the balcony about a half hour before lunch to watch the launch of Space Shuttle Challenger.

 We had an unobstructed view of its trajectory as it headed off down range in a southeast direction over the Atlantic Ocean.

 I will never forget the sickening feeling when we saw the explosion and realized at once that something had gone horribly wrong.

-None of us who saw that tragedy ever forgot it or felt the same about other rocket launches.
+None of us who saw that tragedy will ever forgot it or feel the same about other rocket launches.

 All seven people aboard the Challenger were killed in the explosion.